Updated: May 4, 2026

 Sustained promotion:

-Share behind-the-scenes content in the weeks following release
+Share behind-the-scenes content in the weeks following the release

-Create derivative content (lyric video versions, acoustic performances)
+Create derivative content, like lyric video versions, acoustic performances, etc.

-Monitor analytics to understand audience response and viewing patterns
+Monitor your analytics to help you understand audience response and viewing patterns

 Engagement tactics: